 As Americans look for answers, extremism and divisiveness are on the rise.
 The division during COVID-19 was a good illustration.
-Hyperpartisonship and ultra-conservatism sparked contentious behavioral responses during the COVID-19 epidemic, which decreased Americans' belief in science and scientific knowledge (Baker, Perry, and Whitehead 2020a).
+Hyper partisanship and ultra-conservatism sparked contentious behavioral responses during the COVID-19 epidemic, which decreased Americans' belief in science and scientific knowledge (Baker, Perry, and Whitehead 2020a).
 Conservative Christian groups, often called Christian nationalists, claim to be God’s chosen and divinely protected people (McDaniel, Nooruddin, and Shortle 2011; Whitehead and Perry 2020).
 These groups have connected themselves to Donald Trump (Baker, Perry, and Whitehead 2020b; Whitehead, Perry, and Baker 2018) and reject information from mainstream news media (Thomson, Park, and Kendall 2019; Perry, S. L., et al., 2020).
-In one national survey, more than a quarter of American adults (27%) said that unfavorable remarks on the nightly news regularly offended them, and more than a third (35%) said that cable news has offended them in the past.
-The authors of the survey argue that “that scholarship has a greater urgency for understanding how individuals internalize religious messaging on the news and how such socialization manifests in behavior, given the influence of Christian nationalism in the recent presidential election (Whitehead, Perry, and Baker 2018), the emergence of “fake news” and new forms of media (Allcott and Gentzkow 2017), and the rise in religious violence, especially that committed against minority religious groups (Abdelkader 2016)” (Thomson, R.A., et al., 2019).
+In one national survey, more than a quarter of American adults (27%) said that unfavorable remarks on the nightly news regularly offended them, and more than a third (35%) said that cable news had offended them in the past.
+The authors of the survey argue that “scholarship has a greater urgency for understanding how individuals internalize religious messaging on the news and how such socialization manifests in behavior, given the influence of Christian nationalism in the recent presidential election (Whitehead, Perry, and Baker 2018), the emergence of “fake news” and new forms of media (Allcott and Gentzkow 2017), and the rise in religious violence, especially that committed against minority religious groups (Abdelkader 2016)” (Thomson, R.A., et al., 2019).

 Contrarily, another scholarly work refers to various facets of the critical racial tradition.
 Tanya Golash-Boza, Maria Duenas, and Chia Xiong highlight the experiences of three migrant women whose lives are all affected by the intertwining systems of white supremacy, patriarchy, and global capitalism.
 They do this by drawing on the CRT legacy of counternarratives that stress the voices of people of color.
-By tying the migration experiences of women from Guatemala, the Dominican Republic, and Laos to the racialized, gendered, and classed transnational dynamics that influence these women's migration experiences and their integration into American society, the authors broaden the scope of critical race analyses.
-With the use of counter narratives and a comprehensive intersectional study, these authors are demonstrating how various sociological factors affect people as individuals (Christian, M., et al, 2019, p.
+The authors broaden the scope of critical race analyses by tying the migration experiences of women from Guatemala, the Dominican Republic, and Laos to the racialized, gendered, and classed transnational dynamics that influence these women's migration experiences and their integration into American society.
+Using counter-narratives and a comprehensive intersectional study, these authors demonstrate how various sociological factors affect people as individuals (Christian, M., et al, 2019, p.
 6).

 According to researchers who study intersectionality, it is crucial to consider how racism interacts with other forms of oppression, such as patriarchy (Collins, 2000; Crenshaw, 1989, 1991; Romero, 2018).
 The groundbreaking statements, writings, and deeds of Black women like Maria Stewart, Anna Julia Cooper, Sojourner Truth, Mary Church Terrell, Frances Beale, and the members of the Combahee River Collective served as the foundation for these researchers' studies (Romero, 2018).
 To understand how modern racism is created for diversely racialized and gendered bodies, it is crucial to record how multiple patterns of domination manifest and alter the lived experiences of women of color (Christian, M., et al, 2019, p.
 4).
 In John 17, Jesus prayed for believers to demonstrate and model unity.
 Jesus prayed, “That they all may be one, as you, Father, are in Me and I in You, that they also may be one in Us, that the world may believe that you sent me.”
 (John 17:20).